alinnman/celestial-navigation/APPDOC.md

 Note: The values of these fields are automatically updated if you execute a successful sight reduction.

+### Sight/DRP Quality<a name="drp_quality"></a>

+Your sextant work and the selected DRP might not be very accurate.
+If you suspect non-accurate input you may **increase** this threhold value.
+The normal default is 100 km, and this will put on these restrictions:

+* The intersections be must located at most 100 km from each other.
+* For a three-star fix: The DRP must be within 100 km from each intersection.

+If you are a beginner, or insecure about your readings you may increase this value to "1000" or more.

 ### Star Fixes<a name="star_fixes"></a>